tradingeconomics/tradingeconomics/Documentation/source/index.html.md

 # Forecast

 <blockquote class="lang-specific r">
-<p>Next code will provide a list with forecasted values of all indicators of Portugal </p>
+<p>Next code will provide a list with forecasted values of all indicators of United States </p>
 </blockquote>
   ```r
      getForecastData(country ='United States')